Protic-PNC/jkb-sistem-perkuliahan/README.md

-# JKB Lecture Information System
+# JKB Attendance Information System and Lecture Journal

 ## Overview

-JKB Lecture Information System is a comprehensive academic management system designed to streamline the process of managing course attendance, journals, and other academic data for higher education institutions.
+JKB Attendance Information System and Lecture Journal is a comprehensive academic management system designed to streamline the process of managing course attendance, journals, and other academic data for higher education institutions.

 ## Features